Jukkobee/The-Alien/TechSpec.md

 **Methods:**
 - `processPlayerAction(action: Action)`: Responds to player interactions.
 - `updateState`: Updates the stranger's state based on game progress.
-- `giveItem(item: GameObject)`: Transfers item to the player if conditions are met.
+- `giveItem(item: GameObject)`: Transfers item to the player if conditions are met. //connecst to GameObject

 #### 5. **HexGrid**
 Manages the hexagonal grid system and object placement.